The Role of the ACP/SDMSI Faculty

 - Establishing the clinical and business case for ACP programs;

 - Measurement and reporting of implementation progress; and

 - Coordinating activities of Person-Centered Decision Making (PCDM) Programs

 - Certifying, mentoring, and maintaining competency of Facilitators and/or Instructors

 - Acceleration in the dissemination of the program

-- Certification to teach the RC Facilitator, Instructor, and Design and Implementation courses, appropriate to the stage of planning
+- Certification to teach the Respecting Choices Facilitator, Instructor, and Design and Integration courses, appropriate to the stage of planning

 - Added assurance for a program’s sustainability

 - Ability to replicate the Respecting Choices services